 Mr Lee is quite famous for his antic of tossing his bowl up into the air whenever he prepares BCM.
 Look out for it.
 Seng Kee Bak Chor Mee (Serangoon Garden Food Centre)

 120 Neil Road Singapore 088855

 Opening Hours: 8am – 3pm (Mon – Sat), Closed Sun

 This is where you can find Bedok-style Bak Chor Mee at Tanjong Pagar.
-In fact, its location will soon be very prominent as Shake Shack is opening diagonally across.
+In fact, its location is quite prominent as Shake Shack has opened diagonally across.

-The original recipe came Soon Heng from Bedok North Street 3 Block 538 (owned by the mother), and current owner Andrew continues to fine-tune the recipe after listening to customers’ feedback.
+The original recipe of Soon Heng came from Bedok North Street 3 Block 538 (owned by the mother), and current owner Andrew continues to fine-tune the recipe after listening to customers’ feedback.

 In terms of soups, this is one of my favourites when I am seeking for something comforting.
 While it is not as flavourful or salty as some of the other stalls, there is this clean-tasting yet still robust flavours.
 Pleasant, and easy to finish.